 Holding the trials

-Once you've got people interested, you'll need try-outs to find the best players.
+Once people are interested, you'll need try-outs to find the best players.
 Be organised, be early, have everything prepared for when people arrive on the day.

 The Scottish FA has this list of drills and practises which you can use to give you an idea of each player's basic skills.